Looking after your skin in the sun

 Staying out of direct sun in the middle of the day and wearing sun protective clothing.
 If you are on holiday the middle of the day is a good time for a leisurely lunch, but sometimes being outside is unavoidable.
 If this happens then cream up, cover up and wear a broad-brimmed hat.

-Dr Suneeta Kochhar is a GP with a special interest in dermatology.
-She runs a private skin clinic at Cooden Medical Group for consultations about moles and other skin blemishes.
+Mr Pieter Gouws is a consultant opthamologist with a special interest in dermatology.
+He runs a private skin clinic at Cooden Medical Group for consultations about moles and other skin blemishes.